azimhossaintuhin/github-client-sdk/README.md

-# Github SDK
+# GitHub Client

-The **Github SDK** is a robust Python library designed for seamless interaction with the GitHub API.
+The **GitHub Client** is a robust Python library designed for seamless interaction with the GitHub API.
 It offers an intuitive interface for managing GitHub workflows, environment variables, and various repository actions.
 This SDK simplifies automation tasks such as workflow management and environment variable configuration, making it ideal for developers looking to integrate GitHub operations into their Python projects.

 ## Features